 She never formally studied photography and didn’t start making photographs until the end of her graduate studies.
 She continued to teach herself more about photography and then started cutting the pictures she took.
 She thought, “Why should I make an edition of a photograph?
 I should make a subtraction.”
 She started cutting and taking away more and more of the photographic image.
 “I try to change a photograph in order to include whatever the camera failed to record.”
 In this way she “can make a photograph that is unique – literally unique.
 An object, the only one like it in the world.”

 To make her unique photographic art, Kim travels to distant locations to produce discrete bodies of work that reveal her deep interest in architectural structures.
-She has works that were made in Reykjavik, Taipei, and Panama City.
+She has works that were made in Dubrovnik, Reykjavik, Taipei, and Panama City.
 Kim needs to research a place before visiting and tries to stay for at least two weeks.
 The first week she doesn’t shoot any photographs but walks around to get a sense of the city first.
-Then she takes her photographs, and these are mostly of buildings.
+Then she takes her photographs of the buildings in the old parts of the city.
+She then cuts away the walls and roofs of the buildings, leaving the strata of architecture and landscape.

 Her “Midnight Reykjavik” series consists of 12 works that were taken in the city at midnight on the summer solstice.
 She selected a rooftop vantage point of brightly painted houses in narrow streets with vistas of surrounding mountains and greenery.
 Each work in this series is made from at least two photographs, that were hand cut, layered one upon the other, and mounted between sheets of Plexiglass.
 These are powerful images portraying a city at its darkest hour.
 Her portrait of Reykjavik shows no people, no bricks, no glass since she hand-cuts these images out with a razor.
 By slicing into the prints’ surfaces, Kim adds a surreal quality to the skeletal outlines of this urban environment, in which traces of nature, trees, and water poke through the interior spaces.